 Agriculture and Climate Change

 Scientists refer to this process as “carbon sequestration,” and it is defined as the capture and storage of excess carbon dioxide.
-Since trees play an important role in carbon sequestration, we refer to our forests as “carbon sinks” because they remove and store harmful carbon dioxide.
+Since trees play an important role in carbon sequestration, we refer to our forests as “carbon sinks” because of their function of removing and storing harmful carbon dioxide.
 Of all trees around the world, tropical trees alone are estimated to provide a large share of the climate mitigation that’s needed to offset climate change.

-In addition to the deforestation that is occurring from agriculture, according to the Food and Agriculture Organization of the United Nations, the animal agriculture sector itself, which includes the production of feed crops for animals, the manufacturing of fertilizer, as well as the shipment of meat, eggs, and milk, is a primary contributor of green house gas emissions.
+In addition to deforestation, according to the Food and Agriculture Organization of the United Nations, the animal agriculture sector, (which includes the production of feed crops for animals, the manufacturing of fertilizer, as well as the shipment of meat, eggs, and milk), is itself a primary contributor of green house gas emissions.

-These green house gas emissions come from a broad spectrum of sources relating to the animal agriculture, including methane emissions directly from the livestock, carbon emissions resulting from their transport, as well as the emissions from the decay of their organic waste, which includes the manure employed as fertilizer.
+These green house gas emissions come from a broad spectrum of sources relating to the animal agriculture, including methane emissions directly from the livestock, carbon emissions resulting from their transport, as well as the emissions from the decay of their organic waste.
+(This ‘organic waste’ includes the manure used as fertilizer.)